unight0/filewiz/README.md

 ### S
 Select key.
 Hold it, press left mouse button and hover it over the files you want to select.
+Selected files will not be de-selected even if you leave the directory.
+To de-select them, press escape.

 ### R
 Delete key.
 Press without selecting a file and a popup menu